This Day In Music: October 26

 October 26, 1956 ~ Jazz pianist Mike Ledonne born in Bridgeport, Connecticut, USA ~ Leader and sideman.
 Has worked with Benny Golson, Panama Francis, Benny Goodman, Milt Jackson, Art Farmer, Clifford Jordan, Grady Tate, Charles McPherson, James Moody, Sonny Rollins, Ernestine Anderson, Annie Ross, Eric Alexander, Chris Flory, Wycliffe Gordon, Scott Hamilton, Alvin Queen, Duke Robillard, Jim Rotondi, Gary Smulyan, Jim Snidero, Cory Weeds, and others

 October 26, 1952 ~ Pop rock, folk, jazz, classical, alternative rock keyboardist, film composer Andy Richards, full name Andrew John Richards, born in London, UK ~ Member of the Strawbs during the late 1970s, present on the album Heartbreak Hill.
 The album was recorded in 1978 but shelved until 1995 due to problems with the record company and management.
 Following the band's initial split in 1980 Richards has sessioned for a host of artists.
 Notably present on hit singles such as Relax and Two Tribes by Frankie Goes To Hollywood, and Careless Whisper by George Michael.
 As a session musician Richards would go on to work with Gary Moore, Grace Jones, Billy Squier, Chris De Burgh, Corey Hart, and Annie Lennox.
-Richards would also establish himself as a producer for Pet Shop Boys, Prefab Sprout, Holly Johnson, Nick Kamen, Orchestral Manoeuvres In The Dark, and T'Pau, and work on numerous soundtracks as an engineer, mixer, or composer including for Bridget Jones's Diary and Slumdog Millionaire
+Richards would also establish himself as a producer for the Pet Shop Boys, Prefab Sprout, Holly Johnson, Nick Kamen, Orchestral Manoeuvres In The Dark, and T'Pau, and work on numerous soundtracks as an engineer, mixer, or composer including for Bridget Jones's Diary and Slumdog Millionaire

 October 26, 1952 ~ Actress, comedian, singer, songwriter Hattie McDaniel passed away in Woodland Hills, California, USA ~ Worked as a singer in minstrel shows and radio, while maintaining manual day jobs, prior to venturing into acting.
 Has appeared in over an estimated 300 films, though only credited in about 80.
 Best known for portraying the role of Mammy in the 1939 Gone With The Wind, which earned her an Academy Award for Best Supporting Actress making her the first African-American woman to win an Oscar.
 McDaniel experienced racism and racial segregation throughout her career and was even actually unable to attend the premiere of Gone With The Wind because it was held at a whites-only theater.
 Her final wish to be buried in Hollywood Cemetery was denied due to the graveyard being restricted to whites-only at the time ~ McDaniel was born in 1893